Monetary Theory (10645-01, Master, 6 KP, block week)

 |21.03.||S14 HG.32||10:15-12:00: Monetary Policy, the Friedman Rule, and the Cost of Inflation II|

 |29.05||S3 HG.37||Presentations of individual papers (participation is mandatory)|

 |30.05||S14 HG.32||Presentations of individual papers (participation is mandatory)|

-The course consists of two parts: a lecture and the study of individual papers.
-The lecture is based on the book "Money, Payments, and Liquidity" by Ed Nosal from the Federal Reserve Bank of Chicago and Guillaume Rocheteau from the University of California-Irvine, MIT-Press.
+The lecture is based on the book "Money, Payments, and Liquidity" (2nd ed, MIT Press) by Guillaume Rocheteau from the University of California-Irvine and Ed Nosal from the Federal Reserve Bank of Chicago.

 Stephen Williamson and Randall Wright discuss the foundations of New Monetarist Economics in two articles worth reading:

 An impeccable overview over the whole field was recently published by Ricardo Lagos, Guillaume Rocheteau, and Randall Wright in the Journal of Economic Literature:

 The Lagos-Wright Model:

 - Lagos, R., and R. Wright.
 "A Unified Framework for Monetary Theory and Policy Analysis."
 Journal of Political Economy, 113 (Jun., 2005), 463-484.